Thousands To Hear 14th Dalai Lama Speak in Connecticut

 Western Connecticut State University in Danbury will welcome 3500 visitors Thursday and Friday as the campus hosts a visit from his Holiness, the 14th Dalai Lama.

-The spiritual leader of Tibet and winner of the Nobel Peace Prize has spent much of his life travelling the world, speaking about values like compassion and decency.
+The spiritual leader of Tibet and winner of the Nobel Peace Prize has spent much of his life traveling the world, speaking about values like compassion and decency.

 The Dalai Lama will spend two days in Connecticut after Western Connecticut State University extended the invitation to speak here in partnership with the Tibetan Buddhist Center for Universal Peace in nearby Redding.

-"There was a lot of interest among our faculty of the inter-displinary themes that the Dalai Lama teachings look at.
+"There was a lot of interest among our faculty of the interdisciplinary themes that the Dalai Lama teachings look at.
 Creativity, Compassion-those touch a whole variety of academic areas."

 Schmotter says visitors from around the country are coming to campus and all 7000 seats will be filled after tickets for the public sold out in one day.

 But anyone can hear the Dalai Lama speak if they're near a computer.
 Both talks will be online live here